Growth Trends for Related Jobs

 Can Bankruptcy Stop Me From Starting a Business?

-The law doesn't prevent you starting a new business after bankruptcy, the Nolo legal website says.
-It's even possible to do this during bankruptcy.
+The law doesn't prevent you starting a new business after bankruptcy, It's even possible to do this during bankruptcy.
 However there are practical obstacles you'll have to overcome.

 If your business idea needs funding, lenders may be uninterested.
 Bloomberg Businessweek reports that lenders are more likely to refuse entrepreneurs who have a bankruptcy on their record; lenders who do offer credit charge higher interest rates.

 Bankruptcy falls off your credit report after 10 years.
 You can rebuild your credit score before that time by paying your post-bankruptcy bills and debts on time, consistently.
 This helps in getting more credit.

 There are several workarounds when you're unable to qualify for business financing:

 - Start a business that doesn't require borrowed money.
 Personal-service businesses often cost little to launch.

 - Draw up a convincing business plan and approach private investors and venture capitalists.

 - Join forces with a partner who has good credit.